 I am not driving.
 How do visit Thredbo or Perisher Blue?

 A great way to travel from Sydney is to book a tour from Sydney.
-Most day tours start at 11 pm at night and a 5-hour drive to Thredbo.
+Most day tours start at 11 pm at night and are a 5-hour drive to Thredbo.
 You will sleep on the bus.
 The day starts at Thredbo or Perishers Blue wherever you book the tour.
 You will have 7 hours of skiing or fun at Ski Resorts.
-These tours cover all expense including transport, National Park $25 fee, dinner.
+These tours cover all expenses including transport, National Park $25 fee, and dinner.
 However, you will be required to rent your own equipment and buy a life chair pass.